 Background

-Mental illness has become a public health crisis.
+Mental health problems have become a public health crisis.
 In the UK mental health problems represent the largest single cause of ill-health and disability, with 1 in 4 people now experiencing a mental health issue each year [1].
-The annual economic costs of mental illness in the UK stands at approximately £105 billion, prompting significant policy interest in preventative interventions, particularly those aimed at improving early cognitive and social development, and in combatting intergenerational transmission of mental and behavioural disorders [1–3].
+The annual economic costs of mental health problems in the UK stands at approximately £118 billion per year, prompting significant policy interest in preventative interventions, particularly those aimed at improving early cognitive and social development, and in combatting intergenerational transmission of mental and behavioural disorders [1–3].
 Preventing mental ill-health in early years can alleviate large disease and financial burdens to children, their families and wider society [4,5].

 Ineffective parenting strategies and parental emotional distress are known to impact negatively on child social and emotional wellbeing, while children whose parents have mental health problems are more likely to present with similar problems themselves [6,7].
 Early intervention programmes, targeted at vulnerable child populations, have been shown as effective preventative strategies in a number of settings [8].
 Interventions aimed towards improving the home environment, parenting skills, positive parent–child interactions and understanding of child development and safety issues, can act as a more effective, and less costly, alternative to corrective care [9].
 Accordingly, UK policy guidelines and recent literature reviews promote interventions which enhance the social and emotional well-being of vulnerable young children, recommending home visits, early education, childcare and parenting programmes [10,11].
 Targeted child services have the potential for longer-term health benefits and cost savings, with positive feedback within and between generations.

 The Incredible Babies book (IY-B) is a guide designed to help parents understand and journal a baby’s physical, social, emotional and language development; the Incredible Years (IY) Infant (IY-I) and Toddler (IY-T) parenting programmes are manualised parent education and training interventions which use group-based components and materials to enhance the social and emotional well-being of children aged 0-1 and 1-3 years, respectively [12].
-[13,14]The aim of this economic analysis was to consider the cost-effectiveness of E-SEE Steps, a multi-layer intervention combining universal IY-B with targeted IY parenting programmes, using evidence from the E-SEE (Enhancing Social-Emotional Health and Wellbeing in the Early Years) trial.
+IY programmes have been evaluated in a variety of contexts and shown to confer sizeable benefits, particularly in highly distressed families [13,14].
+The aim of this economic analysis was to consider the cost-effectiveness of E-SEE Steps, a multi-layer intervention combining universal IY-B with targeted IY parenting programmes, using evidence from the E-SEE (Enhancing Social-Emotional Health and Wellbeing in the Early Years) trial.

 Methods